Health effects of tobacco

-Tobacco use most commonly leads to diseases affecting the heart, liver and lungs.
-Smoking is a major risk factor for infections like pneumonia, heart attacks, strokes, chronic obstructive pulmonary disease (COPD) (including emphysema and chronic bronchitis), and multiple cancers (particularly lung cancer, cancers of the larynx and mouth, bladder cancer, and pancreatic cancer).
-It also causes peripheral arterial disease and high blood pressure.
-The effects depend on the number of years that a person smokes and on how much the person smokes.
-Starting smoking earlier in life and smoking cigarettes higher in tar increases the risk of these diseases.
-Also, environmental tobacco smoke, or second-hand smoke, has been shown to cause adverse health effects in people of all ages.
-Tobacco use is a significant factor in miscarriages among pregnant smokers, and it contributes to a number of other health problems of the fetus such as premature birth, low birth weight, and increases by 1.4 to 3 times the chance of sudden infant death syndrome (SIDS).
-Incidence of erectile dysfunction is approximately 85 percent higher in male smokers compared to non-smokers.
+Tobacco use most commonly leads to diseases affecting the heart, liver, and lungs.
+Smoking is a major risk factor for several conditions, namely pneumonia, heart attacks, strokes, chronic obstructive pulmonary disease (COPD)—including emphysema and chronic bronchitis—and multiple cancers (particularly lung cancer, cancers of the larynx and mouth, bladder cancer, and pancreatic cancer).
+It is also responsible for peripheral arterial disease and high blood pressure.
+The effects vary depending on how frequently and for how many years a person smokes.
+Smoking earlier in life and smoking cigarettes with higher tar content increases the risk of these diseases.
+Additionally, other forms of environmental tobacco smoke exposure, known as secondhand and thirdhand smoke, have manifested harmful health effects in people of all ages.
+Tobacco use is also a significant risk factor in miscarriages among pregnant women who smoke.
+It contributes to several other health problems for the fetus, such as premature birth and low birth weight, and increases the chance of sudden infant death syndrome (SIDS) by 1.4 to 3 times.
+The incidence of erectile dysfunction is approximately 85 percent higher in men who smoke compared to men who do not smoke.

-Several countries have taken measures to control the consumption of tobacco with usage and sales restrictions as well as warning messages printed on packaging.
-Additionally, smoke-free laws that ban smoking in public places such as workplaces, theaters, and bars and restaurants have been enacted to reduce exposure to second-hand smoke.
-Tobacco taxes that increase the price of tobacco products have also been enacted.
+Many countries have taken measures to control tobacco consumption by restricting its usage and sales.
+They have printed warning messages on packaging.
+Moreover, smoke-free laws that ban smoking in public places like workplaces, theaters, bars, and restaurants have been enacted to reduce exposure to secondhand smoke.
+Tobacco taxes inflating the price of tobacco products, have also been imposed.

-In the late 1700s and the 1800s, the idea that tobacco use caused some diseases, including mouth cancers, was initially widely accepted by the medical community.
-In the 1880s, automation dramatically reduced the cost of cigarettes, tobacco companies greatly increased their marketing, and use expanded.
-From the 1890s onwards, associations of tobacco use with cancers and vascular disease were regularly reported; a meta-analysis citing 167 other works was published in 1930, and concluded that tobacco use caused cancer.
-Increasingly solid observational evidence was published throughout the 1930s, and in 1938, Science published a paper showing that tobacco users live substantially shorter lives.
-Case-control studies were published in Nazi Germany in 1939 and 1943, and one in the Netherlands in 1948, but widespread attention was first drawn by five case-control studies published in 1950 by researchers from the US and UK.
-These studies were widely criticized as showing correlation, not causality.
-Follow-up prospective cohort studies in the early 1950s clearly found that smokers died faster, and were more likely to die of lung cancer and cardiovascular disease.
-These results were first widely accepted in the medical community, and publicized among the general public, in the mid-1960s.
+In the late 1700s and the 1800s, the idea that tobacco use caused certain diseases, including mouth cancers, was initially accepted by the medical community.
+In the 1880s, automation dramatically reduced the cost of cigarettes, cigarette companies greatly increased their marketing, and use expanded.
+From the 1890s onwards, associations of tobacco use with cancers and vascular disease were regularly reported.
+By the 1930s, multiple researchers concluded that tobacco use caused cancer and that tobacco users lived substantially shorter lives.
+Further studies were published in Nazi Germany in 1939 and 1943, and one in the Netherlands in 1948.
+However, widespread attention was first drawn in 1950 by researchers from the United States and the United Kingdom, but their research was widely criticized.
+Follow-up studies in the early 1950s found that people who smoked died faster and were more likely to die of lung cancer and cardiovascular disease.
+These results were accepted in the medical community and publicized among the general public in the mid-1960s.